Permian Basin: Is The Land Grab Turning Into Permania?

 3.1.
 Land-production correlation

-Based on the list of Permian Basin operators, a linear positive correlation exist between the net acreage held and net total hydrocarbons produced (Fig. 1).
+Based on the list of Permian Basin operators, a linear positive correlation exists between the net acreage held and net total hydrocarbons produced (Fig. 1).
 Though such a strong relationship can be intuitively assumed, we document it here with the data at hand.
 For conventional oil and gas fields, this relationship may not hold because of the discrete distribution of conventional fields, but it indeed exists for the Permian Basin acreage because unconventional oil and gas trends are horizontally dispersive over large areas.
-This, in other words, is saying that if you want to produce more you have to go out to buy more land, which has been the main reason behind the Permian land grab.
+This, in other words, is saying that if you want to produce more, you have to go out to buy more land, which has been the main reason behind the Permian land grab.

 Fig. 1.
 Covariation of net acreage (horizontal, million acres) and net production (vertical, boe/d), author's chart based on data compiled from Permian Basin operators' filings, releases and presentations.